baycysec/.github/profile/README.md

 ## Kegembok (Malware originally developed by [dwiyantech](https://github.com/DwiyanTech))

-<p align="justify">Kegembok is a Ransomware tools, a cross-platform (Linux, Mac, and Windows) ransomware made from the Golang programming language, encryption using AES-256-GCM, in this program you can use your own key.</p>

-<p align="justify">Ransomware Golang for Educational Purposes Only, This program helpful for simulation like tabletop or Ransomware Test </p>
+<p align="justify">Kegembok is a Ransomware tools, a cross-platform (Linux, Mac, and Windows) ransomware made from the Golang programming language, encryption using AES-256-GCM, in this program you can use your own key.
+This program is for educational purposes only and helpful for simulation like tabletop or ransomware test.</p>

 |Github Page|
 |:---------:|